sanrajagopal/DSC232RGroupProject/README.md

 plt.ylabel("Number of species")
 ```

 To compare trends, we decided to look into a well-known marine species, Orinicus Orcas (Orcas aka Killer Whales), and track the number of observations made per year.
-We filtered by species name matching Ornicus Orcas, grouped by year, and aggregated the counts, and converted the results to a pandas dataframe like before.
+We filtered by species name matching Ornicus Orcas, grouped by year, aggregated the counts, and converted the results to a pandas dataframe like before.
 The line graph generated showed how observations changed over time (see Results Section - Figure 4).
 Below is a compressed version of the code used.
 ```python
 df_orca = df.filter(df.scientificName == "Orcinus orca").select("date_year").groupBy("date_year").agg({'date_year':'count'}).sort("date_year").cache()
 df_orca = df_orca.withColumnRenamed('count(date_year)','obs_per_year')